Exporting can be a great way to expand your business and increase profitability.

 The strength of your after-sales service will help to ensure the sustainability of your export business.
 Plan how you will service your client’s needs in their time zone and address any local issues.

 - The Department of Foreign Affairs and Trade has more information on trade and investment.

-- The Export Council of Australia has an online growing a global business course for people new to exporting.
+- The Export Council of Australia has an online 7-stage for export roadmap for people new to exporting.